Namespaces and permissions¶

 Typically, on startup, you provide a public key or a set of public keys, and you use those public keys to verify incoming bearer tokens.

-access request is granted to the default
+request’s access is granted to the default

 namespace only.